Russian interference in the 2016 United States elections: Initial response by social media platforms

+Impact

+According to an analysis by BuzzFeed News, the "20 top-performing false election stories from hoax sites and hyperpartisan blogs generated 8,711,000 shares, reactions, and comments on Facebook."
+A 2019 analysis by The Washington Post's "Outlook" reviewed a number of troll accounts active in 2016 and 2018, and found that many resembled organic users.
+Rather than wholly negative and obvious, many confirmed troll accounts deployed humor and were "astute in exploiting questions of culture and identity and are frequently among the first to push new divisive conversations", some of which moved quickly to mainstream print media.

+In 2017, Jonathan Albright, research director for the Tow Center for Digital Journalism at Columbia University, led an investigation into the behaivor of the 470 Facebook accounts that had been confirmed to have been created by Russians during the 2016 campaign.
+His team found that six of these accounts generated content that was shared at least 340 million times.

 In January 2023, a study from New York University's Center for Social Media and Politics about the influence of Russian trolls on Twitter found they had little influence on 2016 voters' attitudes, polarization, or voting behavior.
 The study was limited to Twitter and did not examine other social media, such as the much larger Facebook.
 It did not address the Russian hack-and-leak operations: "Another major study in 2018 by University of Pennsylvania communications professor Kathleen Hall Jamieson suggested those probably played a significant role in the 2016 race's outcome.
 Lastly, it doesn't suggest that foreign influence operations aren't a threat at all."
 It found that voters who were already favorably disposed to Trump were exposed the most.
 "Only 1 percent of Twitter users accounted for 70 percent of the exposure to accounts that Twitter identified as Russian troll accounts.
 Highly partisan Republicans were exposed to nine times more posts than non-Republicans."